Dorset's diverse countryside and coastline provide excellent activities and opportunities for exploration on foot, horseback or bike.Read more...

 Woodsford Castle Near Dorchester DT2 8AS; www.landmarktrust.org.uk.
 An unusual thatched castle, which dates from 1370.
 The castle was in the same family for 600 years, until it was taken over by the Landmark Trust, which now lets it out.
 The castle sleeps 8 and dogs are allowed.

 Green Valley Yurts Longmeadow, Godmanstone DT2 7AE; www.greenvalleyyurts.com.
 Now this is my kind of camping!
-At the southern end of the village of Godmanstone, on the A352, Heather and Roy have set up 3 gorgeous yurts and 3 equally gorgeous, if slightly smaller, bell tents, on the family farm.
-Both Heather and Roy have creative backgrounds, in textiles and photography respectively, and it shows in the charming way they have decorated the yurts and tents.
+At the southern end of the village of Godmanstone, on the A352, Heather and Roy have set up 6 gorgeous yurts on the family farm.
+Both Heather and Roy have creative backgrounds, in textiles and photography respectively, and it shows in the charming way they have decorated the interiors.
 Each has a woodburner, a barbecue pit and soft furnishings handmade by Heather.
 Little touches like lanterns and marshmallows for toasting on the fire make all the difference.
-Guests have use of a well-equipped communal kitchen area and shower block, complete with a bath, boardgames and blackboard wall for the children.
+Guests have use of a well-equipped communal kitchen area and shower block, complete with a bath, board games and blackboard wall for the children.
 The River Cerne, which is a gentle stream here, runs along one side of the field.
-There is a farm shop on site with a small tea rooms.
-The bell tents sleep 4, the yurts sleep up to 7 and are slightly more expensive.
+There is a vegan café on site.
+The yurts are of varying sizes; the largest sleeps up to 7 and the smallest up to 4.
 You will need to bring your own linen.
 Well located for walks around the Cerne Valley, visits to Dorchester and the coast.

 The Marshford Vale & West Dorset